 This chapter analyzed the interdepartmental communications that must be maintained in a hotel.
 In particular, it focused on how the front office relates to employees in all departments-marketing and sales, housekeeping, food and beverage, banquets, controller, maintenance, security, and human resources.
 Guest needs are met when employees cooperate and communicate to provide hotel services.
-However, when these lines of communication break down, so, too, does quality of service.
+However, when these lines of communication break down, so, too, does the quality of service.
 The front office manager must take an objective view of these communications, considering the needs of the guest, the actions of the employees, and the policies and procedures in effect.
-There are times when segments of the communication system will seem overwhelming, but the professional hotelier improves with each new challenge.
+There are times when the segments of the communication system will seem overwhelming, but the professional hotelier improves with each new challenge.

 Situations illustrating communication lapses and their subsequent analysis provided insights into the complex process of communicating.
-Each employee must develop an appreciation for the work of other departments and an understanding of how each employee's activities affect the delivery of hospitality.
-Well-developed operational policies and training programs assist employees in communicating within a department and between departments.
+Each employee must develop an appreciation for the jobs of other departmental employees to promote an understanding of how each employee's activities affect the delivery of hospitality.
+Well-developed operational policies and training programs will assist employees in communicating within a department and between departments.